Bagged leaves will be serviced on your scheduled collection day, as always, regardless of schedule request courtesy.

-Loose-leaf collection is NOT provided by the city.
-The only loose-leaf alternative is to stage raked leaves near the edge of the street for timely collection by a private contractor.
-Residents are encouraged to notify the city of their plans for contractor pickup by calling 853-2000, Option 1.
+Loose-leaf collection is NOT provided by the City.
+Loose-leaf collection can be taken care of by a private contractor.
+Residents are encouraged to notify the City of their plans for staging leaves at or near the road for contractor pickup by calling 853-2000, Option 1.

 Alternatives to Bagged Leaf Collection

 Use the inexpensive, easy and environmentally friendly method of dealing with fallen leaves: weekly Mulch-Mowing.
 Mowed leaves will seemingly disappear as they filter into the turf-grass canopy.
 This easy process eliminates many hours of raking, bagging, and hauling leaves to the curb.

 Construct a compost bin on your property and use those composted leaves in your garden or flower bed next year adding organic matter and reducing the need for fertilizer applications.

 Call a local lawn or landscape contractor and have them remove your leaves.

 Utilize Roanoke Valley Resource Authority (RVRA) located at 1020 Hollins Rd.
 RVRA's Residential Disposal Policy allows 12 free visits per year.
 Residents may dispose of bagged leaves or loose leaves at this facility using a 3/4-ton pickup truck or small trailer (less than 8-foot and loads must be covered).